-April 1, 2016 : This year’s Atlantic Cup Race is coming right up!
-(May 23-June 11.)
-Instead of competing in this year’s race as he did in 2012 and 2013, Dave Rearick will instead be heading up the Atlantic Cup Kids Program, helping kids, students, parents and teachers stay informed and excited about all that’s happening around the race and in the race “villages” (where kids and teachers will come visit the docks.)
-He is also very excited to be able to expand the Bodacious Dream Expeditions learning “experience” agenda that he began well before and continued throughout his solo circumnavigation of the globe.
-His hope is to help inspire kids to embark upon their own journey to learn about the sport of sailing, but also about the oceans, the environment and how they might live and promote a more sustainable lifestyle as they grow into young adults and the leaders of tomorrow.
-If you are interested in any part of such a “bodacious” dream, please come visit us @ http://atlanticcup.org/kids and join the fun!
+The 2016 Atlantic Cup Race took place between May 23-June 11.
+Instead of competing in this year’s race as he did in 2012 and 2013, this year Dave Rearick headed up the Atlantic Cup Kids Program, helping kids, students, parents and teachers stay informed and excited about all that happened around the race and in the race “villages” (where kids and teachers came to visit the docks.)
+For a wrap-up on the whole experience, click here!
+This also served as an expansion on the Bodacious Dream Expeditions learning “experience” agenda that Dave began with his Atlantic Cup races in 2012 and 2013 and continued throughout his solo circumnavigation of the globe.
+Dave’s hope is always to help inspire kids through sailing to embark upon their own journey to learn about the oceans, the environment and how they might live and promote a more sustainable lifestyle as they grow into young adults and the leaders of tomorrow.
+If you are interested in being part of such a “bodacious” dream, please contact us here.

 :: THE GLOBAL CIRCUMNAVIGATION!
 What was completed on June 14, 2014 was a long-dreamed of adventure of the sort that very few people have ever attempted; a single-handed sailing circumnavigation of the globe, that Dave and Bodacious Dream began on October 2, 2013 when he departed from Newport, Rhode Island on a voyage of adventure as well as one of learning and discovery.